EtherealEngine/etherealengine-docs/docs/manual/03_modules/02_spatial/01_transforms.md

 Our next component is the `EntityTreeComponent` which stores the parent/child relationships: a `parentEntity` entity and `children` array of entities.
 Changing either of these via setComponent will automatically update the parent and children entities to reflect this change.

-To optimize upon traditional hierarchy based calculations, the `TransformSystem` automatically sorts an complete list of all spatial entities in order to utilize `bitecs'` SoA CPU caching to allow the javascript engine to calculate matrices as fast as possible.
+To optimize traditional hierarchy-based calculations, the `TransformSystem` automatically sorts a complete list of all spatial entities in order to utilize `bitecs`’ SoA CPU caching to allow the JavaScript engine to calculate matrices as fast as possible.

 ## Physics